daviddoret/punctilious/docs/source/math/concept/object_creation_math_concept.rst

 TODO: Distinguish object existence from object naming.

-Here, statement is considered in its general meaning, distinct from :doc:`statements<statement>` .
+Here, statement is considered in its general meaning, distinct from :ref:`statements<statement>` .

 In straightforward language, an *object-creation* summons an object into existence.